Laparoscopic distal pancreatectomy for pancreatic cancer: an overview of evaluation and treatment strategies

 The duodenum and ligament of Treitz are identified along the inferior aspect of the neck/body of the pancreas.

 The splenic artery generally originates near the neck of the pancreas and runs along its upper border.
 Branches of the splenic artery supply the distal pancreas.
 The splenic vein courses inferior and at times posterior to the splenic artery.
-Most commonly, the splenic vein joins with the SMV to form the hepatic portal vein, with the inferior mesenteric vein (IMV) inserted into the splenic vein.
+Most commonly, the splenic vein joins with the SMV to form the hepatic portal vein, with the inferior mesenteric vein (IMV) inserting into the splenic vein.
 However, there is much anatomic variation.
 Review of these and other anatomic variations is critical in operative planning.

 The pancreas is entirely retroperitoneal.
 A summary of the pertinent anatomic relationships is as follows: splenic artery at superior edge of pancreas, splenic vein posterior to pancreas, and colonic mesentery inferior to pancreas and often abutting it.
 Deep to the pancreas lies Gerota’s fascia, adrenal gland, and kidney laterally, with renal vein more medial.